iterative/dvc.org/content/docs/user-guide/external-dependencies.md

 Let's take a look at defining and running a `download_file` stage that simply downloads a file from an external location, on all the supported location types.

+> See the [Remote alias example](#example-using-dvc-remote-aliases) for info. on
+> using remote locations that require manual authentication setup.

 <details>

 ### Click for Amazon S3